 There were some vintage shops in Rome I knew we'd hit, but some were simply too far from the areas we would be exploring, ruling them out entirely.
 No way I was going to convince The Professor to ride public transportation clear across the city just to go to a vintage shop.

 Luckily, there were a handful of shops in the Monti District, a quiet residential region of the city northeast of the Colosseum.
-My trust Lonely Planet guide told me this was the best place to shop in Rome.
+My trusty Lonely Planet guide told me this was the best place to shop in Rome.
 We popped into a few vintage clothing shops, snatching up a sweet leather The Bridge bag for a ridiculous price.

 We checked out a few more vintage shops in Monti, but I found only costume jewelry (not really my taste).
 I’d read in my Lonely Planet guide about a small vintage jewelry shop in the area and was intrigued.
 It sounded too good to be true, but it was worth a shot.
 There was nothing to lose but a little cash.